opulo-inc/ohai/docs/lumen/feeder-rail/index.md

 * Ensure the print is free of defects and fits flush to `alu-extrusion
 * The 2x installed `corner-bracket` pieces are flush to the `alu-extrusion`
 * Confirm `blade-jumper-harness` is installed into the blades
+* Tug on the connectors to ensure they're fully connected

 !!!success "If all checks pass, bring the completed `front-feeder-rail` to the shelf for peer-review and pack-out."